-Your Horizon box is designed to make sure you never miss a future recording.
+Your Virgin TV box is designed to make sure you never miss a future recording.
 To do this, we have built in an Auto delete feature that manages your recordings when your Hard drive is almost full.
-Your Horizon box will recognise that you do not have enough space to record a future recording and will then delete the oldest previously viewed recording (A viewed recording is one that has been played, even if only for a few seconds).
+Your Virgin TV box will recognise that you do not have enough space to record a future recording and will then delete the oldest previously viewed recording (A viewed recording is one that has been played, even if only for a few seconds).

 Switch off Auto Delete

 By switching off ‘Auto Delete’, your box will never delete older recordings to make space for a new one.
 You can turn off ‘Auto Delete’ in your settings to ‘Never Delete Recordings’.
 Here’s how:

 - Press the Menu button on your remote control